English (United States)

 1 to 1.5 mg/kg/day (Max: 60 mg/day) PO in 1 to 2 divided doses for 2 to 4 weeks, followed by a slow taper over several weeks after response achieved, has been suggested for inflammatory bowel disease in pediatrics.
 Usual pediatric dose range: 0.5 to 1.7 mg/kg/day PO given in divided doses.
 Because of the potential complications of steroid use, steroids should be used selectively and in the lowest dose possible for the shortest duration as possible.

-Methylprednisolone based regimen is 160 mg PO per day for 1 week, followed by 64 mg PO every other day for 1 month (dosing is determined by converting the effective prednisolone dose to methylprednisolone; each 4 mg of methylprednisolone is equivalent to 5 mg of prednisolone).
+Daily doses of 200 mg PO of prednisolone for 1 week, followed by 80 mg PO every other day for 1 month, have been shown to be effective (Determine the equivalent dosage of methylprednisolone; each 4 mg of methylprednisolone is equivalent to 5 mg of prednisolone).

 Initially, 12 to 20 mg PO per day.
 Increase, as needed, by 4 mg PO every 2 to 3 days until there is marked clinical improvement or to a maximum of 40 mg/day PO.
 Dose is usually continued for 1 to 3 months and then is gradually tapered to an alternate-day dosage.
 Some clinicians use initial dosages of 48 to 64 mg PO per day with gradual tapering.
 Although higher initial dosages may provide more rapid benefit, early exacerbations of myasthenic weakness may be more common than with lower initial dosages.
 The methylprednisolone dosage listed is based on a recommended prednisone dose converted to an equivalent methylprednisolone dose.